cournape/audiolab/scikits/audiolab/docs/src/index.rst

 .. literalinclude:: examples/format2.py

-    **Note**: not all combination of encoding, endianness and format are possible.
+Note that not all combination of encoding, endianness and format are possible.
-    If you try to create a format with incompatible values, you will get an error while creating an instance of format.
+If you try to create a format with incompatible values, you will get an exception while creating an instance of format.

 Writing data to a file
 ----------------------